alberti42/Keynote-Progress-Bar/README.md

 ![Example Keynote Progress Bar](Docs/Examples/Example-Keynote-Progress-Bar.png)

 Download the Keynote presentation [example](https://github.com/alberti42/Keynote-ProgressBar/raw/main/Docs/Examples/Example-Keynote-Progress-Bar.key), where the _Keynote Progress Bar_ has already been embedded.
-You only need Keynote to open the presentation and evaluate how the _Keynote Progress Bar_ looks like.
+You only need Keynote to open the presentation and evaluate how the _Keynote Progress Bar_ looks.
 No other installation is required for a first look.
-As an alternative, you can download the [PDF](https://github.com/alberti42/Keynote-ProgressBar/raw/main/Docs/Examples/Example-Keynote-Progress-Bar.pdf) export of the Keynote presentation.
+Alternatively, you can download the [PDF](https://github.com/alberti42/Keynote-ProgressBar/raw/main/Docs/Examples/Example-Keynote-Progress-Bar.pdf) export of the Keynote presentation.

 ## 1. Table of Contents<a id="toc"></a>